 Benefits for those receiving foot therapy:

-- Increase the range of joint motion;
+- Increases the range of joint movement;

 - The pleasurable rhythm generates a comfortable stimulus throughout the body;